wilbowma/cur/README.md

 cur
 ===

-CIC under Racket.
 A language with static dependent-types and dynamic types, type annotations and parentheses, theorem proving and meta-programming.

 ```
 Noun